Honors in Calculus and Other Honors Sections

 Math 275-276 is the first group of courses in the sequence.
 They cover roughly the same material as Math 221-222 but with a much more in-depth approach to each subject, the emphasis placed on the understanding of the subject and the theoretical foundations.
 Following the same approach, Math 375-376 covers most topics on Math 234, the third calculus course, Math 340 linear algebra, plus many of the topics in a typical course in differential equations like for example Math 319.
 Math 275 and Math 375 are offered in the first semester only, while 276-376 are offered in Spring.

 The initial placement in the sequence is by invitation but we also consider applications from qualified students who may not have received an invitation.
-Please contact one of the departmental Honors coordinators (Professors Street and Mari-Beffa in 2013/14) or the professor scheduled to teach the course.
+Please contact one of the departmental Honors coordinators (Professors Zimmer and Keller in 2022–23) or the professor scheduled to teach the course.

 The mathematics department also expects to offer honors sections or sections with honors credit available in the advanced undergraduate Math courses 341, 521, 522, 541, and 542.
 In the timetable the symbol “!” will denote a separate honors section and the symbol “%” will denote that honors credit is available in a regular section.

-In addition, qualified students may enroll for Honors credit in 551, 552, 561, 567, 621, 623, 627, 629, 632, 641.
-Other higher level courses may occasionally appear in the timetable for honors credits (with the symbol !) or with honors credit available (with the symbol %).
+In addition, qualified students may enroll for Honors credit in any 500- or 600-level course taught by the Department of Mathematics.
+(Crosslisted courses taught by other departments may not have this option.)
 Regular sections can also be taken for Honors credits following the appropriate procedure described by the Letters and Science Honors program.
 Contact the Professor teaching the course if you need to do so.
 Any graduate course can be taken for Honors credit by a qualified undergraduate.